qfpl/intro-to-reflex-brisjs/talk/slides/collections.md

 ##

+That's fine if something else in our program needs access to the model

+##

+If that's not the case, we're exposing and tracking a lot of state that we're not going to use

+##

-2. We can internalize as much state as we can
+Option 2: internalize as much state as we can

 ##